FrancisDeh/globalcode-python-flask-weather-app/README.md

 #3.
 The Wind, Temperature (in degrees) and humidity is sent to the front end displayed to the user.
 NB: Exceptions are not caught if the location does not exist.

+The files contain a screenshot of the website

 Built during Global Code Summer Camp, July 2 - 22, 2018, UCC, Cape Coast.